gkotian/gkotian.github.io/travels/_posts/2010-05-10-yet-another-wild-night.md

 title: Yet another wild night
 categories:
 - Ecuador
-excerpt: Mitchell & Amy were volunteering only for a week, and would be leaving on Saturday morning, so we planned a farewell party on Friday night.
 ---

 Mitchell & Amy were volunteering only for a week, and would be leaving on